doocs/leetcode/solution/0700-0799/0720.Longest Word in Dictionary/README_EN.md

 <p>If there is more than one possible answer, return the longest word with the smallest lexicographical order.
 If there is no answer, return the empty string.</p>

+<p>Note that the word should be built from left to right with each additional character being added to the end of a previous word.&nbsp;</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>